proxmox/proxmox-backup/docs/tape-backup.rst

    `Code 39`_, as definded in the `LTO Ultrium Cartridge Label Specification`_.

-   You can either bye such barcode labels from your cartidge vendor, or print them yourself.
+   You can either buy such barcode labels from your cartridge vendor, or print them yourself.
 You can use our `LTO Barcode Generator`_ App for that.